ishgirwan/faqs_pytorch_scholarship/Lab.md

 # Lab challenge

 **Q1: What are the tips and tricks that could be helpful in the Lab challenge**
-- This is a resource created by @mhendri : [Google doc](https://docs.google.com/document/d/1-MCDPOejsn2hq9EoBzMpzGv9jEdtMWoIwjkAa1cVbSM/edit#heading=h.nj23sjpj5u97)
+- This is a useful resource created by @mhendri : [Google doc](https://docs.google.com/document/d/1-MCDPOejsn2hq9EoBzMpzGv9jEdtMWoIwjkAa1cVbSM/edit#heading=h.nj23sjpj5u97)

+For example, run all the Test code in a single cell.

 **Q2: Can I use transfer learning?**
 - This is the recommended approach.
 The supplied notebook `Image Classifier Project.ipynb` states “you should use one of the pretrained